loominatrx/sigma/README.md

 ## License

-This place is open under the MIT license.See <https://opensource.org/licenses/MIT> or LICENSE for details.
+This place (excluding assets used in-game) is open under the MIT license.
+See <https://opensource.org/licenses/MIT> or LICENSE for details.